AlexandrePoisson/pylgbst/README.md

+# Fork
+Temporary for to allow the support of the train hub, will be merged later

+Only the hub.py is modified so far, by mostly copy pasting code.
+This could also be managed by moving some of the code in the Hub class
+There is also a test_train_hub.py which contains an example, which works on a Raspberry Pi 3

+# Original Readme below

 # Python library to interact with Move Hub / PoweredUp Hubs

 _Move Hub is central controller block of [LEGO® Boost Robotics Set](https://www.lego.com/themes/boost)._